ShadeLab/RhizobiaPanGenome/log.md

  mothur is used for its ability to flip sequences to their reverse complements while making alignments.

- mothur used only one reference when making alignments so all but one nifH gene sequence was removed form the ref.fna file.
+ mothur uses only one reference when making alignments so all but one nifH gene sequence was removed form the ref.fna file.

  "mothur > align.seqs(candidate=nifHout.fasta, template=ref.fna, flip=t)"

  The produced nifHout.align file has dots and dashes removed before being passed into MEGA for realignment.

  "removeMarks('nifHout.align','nifHflipped.fasta')"